ReactVision/viro/docs/ViroObjectDetector.md

 - **`prompt-free`** — the model detects everything in its baked vocabulary (the stock `yoloe-26n` prompt-free export carries **4,585** classes).
 Rich but noisy; labels can be fine-grained or scene-level.
 - **`text`** — keep only detections whose label matches one of `categories` (whole-word, case-insensitive: `"phone"` matches `"cell phone"`, `"cup"` matches `"coffee cup"`, but `"pen"` does **not** match `"pencil"`).

-  > ⚠️ `text` mode is a **post-filter** over the model's output.
-It can only surface classes the loaded model already emits.
-The stock prompt-free model rarely emits common nouns with high recall, so `text` mode on it returns very little.
-For real text-targeted detection, export a **text-prompt (RepRTA) model** with your classes baked in — see [`react-viro-onnx`'s model export guide](../../react-viro-onnx/README.md#exporting-a-text-prompt-model).
-With such a model, `text` mode (or even `prompt-free`) yields high recall on your classes.
+  > ⚠️ `text` mode is purely a **label post-filter**.
+It runs after inference and keeps only the detections whose label word-matches one of `categories`; it does **not** prompt the model at runtime (there is no CLIP/text encoder in the inference path, and the model's class set is fixed at export time).
+So it can only surface classes the loaded model already emits — and on the stock prompt-free model, which rarely emits common nouns with high recall, it returns very little.
+  >
+  > To actually target classes by text, bake them into the model at **export** time: run [`react-viro-onnx`'s `export_text_model.py`](../../react-viro-onnx/README.md#exporting-a-text-prompt-model), which reparametrizes the detection head (RepRTA) against your class list.
+With such a model you usually don't need `text` mode at all — **`prompt-free` already returns only your baked classes** with high recall.
+Use `text` + `categories` on top of it only when you want to narrow the output to a subset of those classes.

 - **`visual`** — reference-image prompting (SAVPE).
 Reserved; not yet wired.